-The case for fair housing cannot be made without evidence that significant housing discrimination still exists.
-It does.
-Every year, to provide an annual picture of fair housing enforcement across the country, NFHA collects data from private, nonprofit fair housing organizations and government agencies that receive and address fair housing complaints.
-These government agencies include the state and local Fair Housing Assistance Program (FHAP) agencies as well as the U.S. Department of Housing and Urban
+The case for fair housing cannot be made without evidence that significant housing discrimination still exists. does.
+Every year, to provide an annual picture of fair housing enforcement across the country, NFHA collects data from private nonprofit fair housing organizations and government agencies that receive and address fair housing complaints.
+These government agencies include the state and local Fair Housing Assistance Program (FHAP) agencies, as well as the U.S. Department of Housing Development and Urban (HUD) and the U.S. Department of Justice (DOI).
+Together, these organizations and government agencies serve as the national infrastructure to address housing discrimination complaints.98

-- The latest data on reported cases of housing discrimination from private fair housing organizations, HUD, and DOJ in 2016 - A breakdown of these complaints by what types of housing discrimination occurred - A deeper look at the data reported by HUD and DOJ
+- The latest data on reported cases of housing discrimination from private fair housing organizations, HUD, and DOJ in 2016 - A breakdown of these complaints by what types of housing discrimination occurred - A deeper look at the data reported by HUD and DOI